The Thousand Kyoto Review: Wonderful Hotel Right Next To Kyoto Station

 We booked a Thousand superior twin room, which is 37 square meters (387 square feet).
 It somehow felt way more spacious than our 34 square meters room we booked at the Celestine Gion Hotel last year.
 The minimalist yet elegant aesthetic incorporated natural materials and a calming color palette, resulting in a very neat and uncluttered look.

-The hotel opened in 2019 and I found the hard products in the room still in good conditions.
+The hotel opened in 2019 and I found the hard products in the room still in good conditions in 2026.
 Our only minor criticism of the room was the curtains, which were not completely blackout and blocked only about 90% of the light.

 Good Breakfast